Fox's Book of Martyrs

 this unjust sentence Huss appealed to a future Council, but without success; and, notwithstanding so severe a decree, and an expulsion in

-consequence from his church in Prague, he retired to Hussenitz,
+consequence from his church in Prague, he retired to Hussenitz, his native

-the pulpit and with the pen.
+and with the pen.

 The

-letters which he wrote at this time were very numerous; and he compiled a
+letters which he wrote at this time were very numerous;

-treatise in which he maintained, that reading the books of Protestants could
+and he compiled a treatise in which he maintained, that reading the books of

-not be absolutely forbidden.
-He wrote in defence of
+Protestants could not be absolutely forbidden.
+He

-Wickliffe's book on the Trinity; and boldly declared against the vices of the
+wrote in defence of Wickliffe's book on the Trinity; and boldly declared

-pope, the cardinals, and clergy, of those corrupt times.
-He wrote also many
+against the vices of the pope, the cardinals, and clergy, of those corrupt

-other books, all of which were penned with a strength of argument that greatly
+other books, all of which were penned with a strength

-facilitated the spreading of his doctrines.
+of argument that greatly facilitated the spreading of

 In

-assembled at Constance, in Germany, in order, as was pretended, for the sole
+the month of November, 1414, a general Council was assembled at Constance, in Germany, in order, as was pretended, for the sole purpose of determining a dispute

-purpose of determining a dispute then pending between three persons who
+then pending between three persons who contended for the papacy; but the real

-contended for the papacy; but the real motive was to crush the progress of the
+motive was to crush the progress of the Reformation.

 John

-Huss was summoned to appear at this Council; and, to encourage him, the emperor
+Huss was summoned to appear at this Council; and, to

-sent him a safe-conduct: the civilities, and even reverence, which Huss met
+encourage him, the emperor sent him a safe-conduct: the civilities, and even

-with on his journey were beyond imagination.
-The streets, and sometimes the
+reverence, which Huss met with on his journey were beyond imagination.
+The

-very roads, were lined with people, whom respect,
+streets, and sometimes the very roads, were lined with

-rather than curiosity, had brought together.
+people, whom respect, rather than curiosity, had

-was ushered into the town with great acclamations, and it may be said that he
+He was ushered into the town with great acclamations, and it

-passed through Germany in a kind of triumph.
-He could not help expressing his
+of triumph.
+He could not help expressing his surprise at the treatment he

-he) I had been an outcast.
-I now see my worst friends are in
+outcast.
+I now see my worst friends are in Bohemia."

 As

-prosecution against him.
-Paletz was afterwards joined by Michael de Cassis, on
+intended prosecution against him.
+Paletz was afterwards

-the part of the court of Rome.
-These two declared
+joined by Michael de Cassis, on the part of the court of

-themselves his accusers, and drew up a set of articles against him, which they
+Rome.
+These two declared themselves his accusers, and drew up a set of articles

-presented to the pope and the prelates of the Council.
+against him, which they presented to the pope and the prelates of the Council.

 When